laurent-martin/aspera-hsts-operations/README.md

 EOF
 ```

-Then start and enable it permanently (on reboot):
+Then start and enable it permanently (start on reboot):

 ```bash
 systemctl enable --now nginx